 J.D., Emory University

-Michael Shapiro is a Clinical Assistant Professor in the Department of Criminal Justice & Criminology at Georgia State University and has been teaching at the university level for nearly 20 years.
+Michael Shapiro is a Clinical Associate Professor in the Department of Criminal Justice & Criminology at Georgia State University and has been teaching at the university level for nearly 20 years.
 Shapiro is also the Coordinator of the Undergraduate Internship Program.
 He chairs the Department of Criminal Justice & Criminology’s Awards and Scholarships Committee and serves on the Department of Criminal Justice & Criminology’s Undergraduate Curriculum Committee.
 At the college and university levels, he serves on the Andrew Young School of Policy Studies Academic Program Committee and the Fiscal Year 2021 Georgia State University Innovations Fund Voting Committee.
-He is a recipient of a Fiscal Year 2020-2021 Faculty Fellowship to support the College-to-Career initiative.
-Finally, he serves as Faculty Adviser to both the Undergraduate Criminal Justice Student Association and the Pre-Law Chapter of Phi Alpha Delta, the international legal fraternity.
+He is a recipient of a Fiscal Year 2020-2021 Faculty Fellowship to support the College-to-Career initiative and was the recipient of the 2015 Andrew Young School of Policy Studies’ Excellence in Teaching Award as well as the 2019 Andrew Young School of Policy Studies Outstanding Faculty Partner Award.
+Finally, he serves as Faculty Adviser to the Pre-Law Chapter of Phi Alpha Delta, the international legal fraternity.

 Shapiro is a graduate of Emory University (B.A.
 Political Science, 1978) and the Emory University School of Law (J.D., 1981).
-He has been a member of the State Bar of Georgia since 1981, and has been licensed to practice law in the State of Ohio since 1991.
-He is also a member of Alpha Phi Sigma (the National Criminal Justice Honor Society) and Pi Sigma Alpha (the National Political Science Honor Society).
+He has been a member of the State Bar of Georgia since 1981 and has been licensed to practice law in the State of Ohio since 1991.
+He is also a member of Alpha Phi Sigma (the National Criminal Justice Honor Society), Pi Sigma Alpha (the international Political Science Honor Society) and Pi Sigma Alpha (the National Political Science Honor Society).

 He has worked in litigation firms in the Atlanta area, including serving as Managing Partner of Fambrough and Shapiro, P.C., and Peters, Townsend, Shapiro and Wilson, P.A.
 For more than seven years he was the Executive Director of the Georgia Indigent Defense Council (GIDC), the predecessor to the current Georgia Public Defender Council.